DigitalRiver/react-atlas/README.md

 React Atlas originally started off as a fork of [React Toolbox](https://github.com/react-toolbox/react-toolbox).
 We liked the hierarchy and the way the components were built among many other things.
 However, we didn't want to be married to the Material Design concept, and wanted to make a library that was a little more generic looking in regards to style and functionality.
 We hope that React Atlas will be that tool.

 ## Requirements
+This library only officially supports [Node 4.2.x](https://nodejs.org/en/) and React 0.14.x, for now.
 ### Via NPM
-Make sure you reference the CSS file that is packaged with it.
-That should be it.
-Oh, also this library only officially supports [Node 4.2.x](https://nodejs.org/en/) and React 0.14.x, for now.
+Just make sure you reference the CSS file that is packaged with this library, other than that, just import the components how you would normally.
 ### Forking/Cloning and Building Yourself
 If you wish to use this project via a fork, and build/minifiy on your own, you will need to account for the following: